andan67/wormnav/docs/index.md

 {::options parse_block_html="true" /}
 <div style="float: right; width: 50%">
-Maximum number of three data screens can be configured with up to 4 data fields:
+Up to 4 data fields can be configured for each of the three data and the track screen.
+Data screens with zero number of fields are not displayed.
+Available data fields are:

 - Time: total/lap/last lap time in hh:mm:ss
 - Distance: total/lap/last lap distance in km
 - Pace: current/average/lap/last lap pace in mm:ss/km